-To the extent practicable, the District will translate a summary of the Policy, as well as any of the required forms, into the non-English languages spoken at home if needed.
+To the extent practicable, the District will translate a summary of the Policy, as well as any of the required forms, into other languages spoken at home if needed.

-Penalties, including but not limited to perso1mel sanctions and forfeiture of games, will occur for failure to comply with provisions of the district's policy.
+Penalties, including but not limited to personnel sanctions and forfeiture of games, will occur for failure to comply with provisions of the district's policy.